The Connections Curriculum

 If you’ve felt yourself drawn to a specific subject — or even if you feel yourself drawn to several — during the first two phases of Connections, the final phase, Concentration, is when you’ll determine which fields you want to pursue more profoundly.

 You’ll choose a major, gaining depth and breadth within a specific field, which will allow you to pursue advanced work, which may include independent study and original research.
 If you uncover unexpected connections between fields (which is our goal!), you have the option to declare more than one major.
-More than 50% of F&M students take the Concentration phase to build a unique educational experience tailored to their specific interests and career goals by declaring more than one major or designing a special studies or joint major.
+More than a third of our students build a unique educational experience tailored to their specific interests and career goals by declaring more than one major or designing a special studies or joint major.

 - Environmental Studies & Government